shokuninstudio/Dou/README.md

 11. Easy to remember controls.
 Standard Copy, Cut and Paste shortcuts.
 Right click to pan the canvas.
 Command/CTRL + or - to zoom in or out.

 ## Upcoming changes in version 1.2
-* Windows dark mode fixes
+* Windows dark mode fixes (currently Stickies text can become white in dark mode)
 * Embed application icon in the binary

 ---